JapaneseGrass/ParkRangerTools/README.md

 latest odometer values.
 The return flow is lightweight—only the final mileage is required, with optional notes if the ranger wants to flag anything for follow-up.

+Account creation is restricted to an allow list.
+Only approved ranger addresses (`alex.ranger@example.com`, `sam.supervisor@example.com`, `angel.rodriguezii@denvergov.org`, `test@email.com`) may be registered in the system.
+New accounts must provide a ranger number, and existing users can update their profile (name and ranger number) or reset their password from the login flow.

 ### Testing

 Run the pytest suite (after installing the optional dev dependencies) to verify